gbouras13/hybracter/README.md

 `hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targeted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.

 Note: if you have Pacbio reads, as of 2023, you probably can just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler) ) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler) without polishing.
 See Ryan Wick's [blogpost](https://doi.org/10.5281/zenodo.7703461) for more details.
 Also, you probably still will get good results with hybracter, but the pre-polished genome will be the highest quality!
 If you really want this feature to be added, please reach out.

+## v0.2.0 Updates 26 October 2023 - Medaka, Polishing and `--no_medaka`

+Ryan Wick's [blogpost](https://rrwick.github.io/2023/10/24/ont-only-accuracy-update.html) on 24 October 2023 suggests that if you have new 5Hz SUP or Res (bacterial specific) ONT reads, Medaka polishing often makes things worse!
+It also implies that Nanopore reads are almost good enough to assemble perfect genomes (with Trycycler) which is pretty awesome.

+Combined with the difficulty and randomness in the installation of Medaka from Nanopore, I have therefore decided to add a `--no_medaka` flag into v0.2.0.

+I have also set Medaka to be v1.8.0 and I do not intend to upgrade this as this is the most recent bioconda version that doesn't cause much grief.

+If you have trouble with Medaka installation, please run `--no_medaka`.

+`hybracter` should still handle cases where Medaka makes assemblies worse.
+If Medaka makes your assembly worse, `hybracter` should choose the best most accurate assembly as the unpolished one in long mode.
+In hybrid mode, I'd still think the short read polished assemblies should be best but who knows now that Nanopore reads are getting very accurate!

 ## Documentation